roookeee/datus/USAGE.md

 of using the immutable / mutable API of *datus* will probably decrease over time as the JVM is getting more optimized in regards to handling code which relies heavily on functional programming concepts.

-But remember: you can always implement performance critical conversion factories as standalone classes that implement the `Mapper<Input, Outpu>` interface to alleviate the performance hit while retaining consistency across your project.
+But remember: you can always implement performance critical conversion factories as standalone classes that implement the `Mapper<Input, Output>` interface to alleviate the performance hit while retaining consistency across your project.

 ### Closing words